ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 </form>
 ```

-To summarize, the index `i` of the `#each` loop is used to access `$form.tags`, which is the real array, and then the `name` attribute is set to the schema field `tags`, so its array will be populated when posted.
+To summarize, the index `i` of the `#each` loop is used to access `$form.tags`, where the current values are, and then the `name` attribute is set to the schema field `tags`, so its array will be populated when posted.

 This example, having a `max(3)` limitation of the number of tags, also shows how to display array-level errors with the `$errors.tags._errors` field.